typedb/typedb/client-python/README.md

 tx.commit()
 ```

-Or you can use the methods available on Concept objects
+Or you can use the methods available on Concept objects, known as the Concept API:
 ```
 person_type = tx.get_schema_concept("person") # retrieve the "person" schema type
 person = person_type.create()                 # instantiate a person